Fort Stephenson: Legacy

 After the US army withdrew from the fort, it deteriorated, and settlers helped themselves to the wood.
 By the late 19th century, there was little left but the stone retaining walls and Old Betsy.

 The city and state established what is now Fort Stephenson State Park on the site of the former fort to preserve its remains and commemorate the victory of the Battle of Fort Stephenson.
 The cannon known as "Old Betsy" is chained off overlooking the northern approach to the site.
-The main branch of Birchard Public Library was constructed in the Park in 1878, according to the terms of the bequest by Sardis Birchard that endowed the facility.
+The main branch of the Birchard Public Library was constructed in the Park in 1878, according to the terms of the bequest by Sardis Birchard that endowed the facility.
 This library serves all of Sandusky County.

 The city established recognition and celebration of Major Croghan by designating a "Croghan's Day".
 The Sandusky County Soldiers Monument was unveiled in the Park on "Croghan's Day", 1885.
 Former President Rutherford B. Hayes presided over the event.

 Additional commemoration followed on Croghan's Day in 1906, when the remains of Col. George Croghan were reinterred below the soldiers' monument.
 (They had been transported from his family cemetery in Kentucky.)
 The Daughters of the American Revolution (DAR) had also arranged to add an historic plaque commemorating his leadership and his garrison's achievement to the Soldiers Monument.
 The cast bronze plaque is affixed to the pink granite stone of the monument.